nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Getting Started

-You may have experience with software development or product design but not a lot of experience with hardware or PCB design and fabrication.
-If you have an idea that you want to make a reality but are not sure where to start.
-This Getting Started section is compiled to get you started with PCB design software and e have compiled a list of helpful articles and software to get you going.
+You may have experience with software development or product design but not a lot of experience with hardware.
+This Getting Started section is designed as a reference for those who need a starting point.
+It lists some basic terms, software and services to get you designing and fabricating PCBs.

 **Basic Terminology**